Video: KU hits the court in New Orleans

 Thousands of college basketball fans showed up for it and to watch Villanova, Duke, and North Carolina’s practices.

-The KU Pep Band played while fans joined the Spirit Squad to cheer as the Jayhawks ran onto the court for the final shoot-around before the Final Four game against Villanova.
+The KU Pep Band played while fans joined the Spirit Squad to cheer as the Jayhawks ran onto the court for the shoot-around.

 KU head coach Bill Self said he was happy with the setup during a news conference earlier in the day.